 Disneyland App: At Disneyland, the park mobile app will still continue to work for a lot of the features MagicBand+ will offer when it debuts.
 Link your park ticket to your Disneyland account in the app and use it to enter parks or to scan into Lightning Lanes as always.

 14. How are MagicBands Different than MagicMobile?

-The new MagicMobile feature is another convenient way to access a number of the features previously only available on MagicBands.
+The new MagicMobile feature at Disney World (not yet available at Disneyland) is another convenient way to access a number of the features previously only available on MagicBands.
 MagicMobile allows guests to create a pass in the My Disney Experience app to add to their smartphone’s digital wallet.
 Instead of holding a MagicBand or RFID card up to a reader for functions like park entry, guests hold up their phone.

 - Scan to enter theme parks (note: a valid Disney World park reservation required)